 When germs enter the urinary system, often via a catheter, infection can affect the bladder and even the kidneys.
 14% of all HAIs are UTIs, and like other device-associated infections, are usually caused by contact with a contaminated surface or through the air.

 Primary bloodstream infections (Central line-associated bloodstream infections, or CLABSI)

 Sometimes infections are present in the bloodstream.
 This means that the germs are present in the bloodstream itself.
 These infections are categorized as "primary," which means the bloodstream was the first area infected, or "secondary," which means that the bloodstream became infected as a result of another infection elsewhere in the body.
 Primary bloodstream infections, which account for 11% of all HAIs, are overwhelmingly (84%) associated with the use of a central line.
 A central line is a tube which enters the body through a large vein and provides the patient with fluids, blood, or medications.

 In addition to the device-associated infections, wounds and surgery sites are also locations of HAIs.
 In fact, 22% of hospital-acquired infections effect surgical incision sites and may include the skin or deeper tissue and/or organs.
 Infections may also involve an implanted device or material.
 These infections can occur days or even months after surgery as the incision heals.

 Once the protective barrier of our skin is crossed, our bodies do have ways to fight off infection.
 Our immune system can send in antibodies, raise our temperature, increase blood flow, basically waging war with harmful pathogens.
-However, individuals with compromised immune systems, like those who are already sick or injured, are much more vulnerable to hospital-aquired infections.
-We'll look at these individuals in an upcoming post.
+However, individuals with compromised immune systems, like those who are already sick or injured, are much more vulnerable to hospital-acquired infections.
+We'll look at these individuals next week.